 My name is Torben Jensen.
-I live in Viborg in Denmark and I'm from the time when a quick boy was wearing a bow tie when he went to the photographer.
+I live in Viborg in Denmark and I'm from the decade when a quick boy was wearing a bow tie when he went to the photographer.

 After many cheap (and poorly) developed films in a discount photo shop, I finally got my first DSLR - Canon EOS 300D in 2004 just before a trip to Greece.
 It was at 5 megapixels and very slow.
 But at that time the customer accepted my statement; "please wait a moment - my camera is saving the pictures".

 Later I discovered Santiago Calatrava in Valencia.
 He is well known in Scandinavia for Turning Torso in Malmö.
 This started my interrest in photographing architecture.

 After teaching layout for many years I have been focusing on the composition.
 Whether you are shooting with a mobile phone or with a super-professional camera, it is often the composition that reveals you as a "amateur-snapshooter" or "a real photographer".

 Of course, I use both Capture One and Photoshop, but as tools for correcting an otherwise good photo.
 "The picture is crisp, the light is perfect and the composition is tight." - but the light has caught an accidental hair or dust, or the model has accidentally developed a pimple the day before shooting, or there is a small clump of mascara under one eye ".

 In other words: I spend most of my time taking the picture and spend as little time as possible correcting errors